 Is it right for your business?

 An EDI solution is ideal for a business dealing with multiple partners and high volumes.
 Due to the scale of functionality and automation required, the investment and technical capability is perfect for manufacturers and distributors.
-Alternative options for businesses in the agricultural supply chain include online order portals and OCR services (link to those separate articles).
+Alternative options for businesses in the agricultural supply chain include online order portals and OCR services.
 What solution is best for you?
 Get in touch to discuss a solution that drives the most value for your business.

 Proagrica is the first international provider of these connectivity solutions specifically for the agriculture industry.
 Our industry knowledge means we understand the pain points and challenges across the agricultural supply chain, and we are uniquely able to work with businesses to solve those problems.
 We’ve already delivered powerful EDI solutions to leading companies in the sector, including an innovative data exchange for global seed producer, KWS.
 Expanded functionality has enabled KWS to track seed batches, avoid inventory write-offs, and ensure all parties operate with correct information.
 This advanced command of their data has in turn helped KWS to monitor their efficiency and increase customer satisfaction by providing reliable delivery dates.
 We connect your business with your partners in agriculture.
 More and more businesses in the supply chain are taking advantage of our innovative solutions and extensive network in the agriculture industry, so the benefits provided by data exchange will only grow.